The Meditation Timer + Alarm Clock

 "Why don't you just put your phone on airplane mode?"

 I tried that and it didn't work for me.
-Using that tactic relied on willpower and the forces drawing me to my phone were deeper than that.
-It's closer to addiction than choice, and part of the definition of addiction is doing something even if you don't want to do it.
+Using that tactic relied on willpower and the forces drawing me to my phone were stronger than my willpower.
+It's closer to addiction than choice, and part of the definition of addiction is doing something even when you don't want to do it.

 If my phone was within arm's reach, it would end up in my hand.
 And.....it's pretty easy to turn airplane mode off.